 Iowa looks to team up with Minnesota for medical marijuana

-ST. PAUL, Minn. - Top state lawmakers are trying to work out a system allowing Iowa residents to start buying medical marijuana oils and pills in Minnesota, a novel arrangement that could raise issues with the federal government.
+Top state lawmakers are trying to work out a system allowing Iowa residents to start buying medical marijuana oils and pills in Minnesota, a novel arrangement that could raise issues with the federal government.
+Iowa could join more than two dozen states with medical marijuana programs under a bill awaiting Gov. Terry Branstad's signature.

 Add your comments below